Tremzy/Purpleno-bot/README.md

 # Purpleno-bot
-Purplenos original bot source code\n
+Purplenos original bot source code
+#To do
 Replace the TOKEN variables value with your bot's token